Eating Disorder Nutritionist: How to Find an Expert

 A significant amount of education and training is required to be an eating disorder dietitian.
 It’s important to always check the credentials of your nutrition professional before starting treatment.

-First, eating disorder dietitians must obtain the registered dietitian (RD) credential, which involves earning a degree in nutrition, completing over 1000 practice hours, and passing a national exam.
+First, eating disorder dietitians must obtain the registered dietitian credential, which involves earning a degree in nutrition, completing over 1000 practice hours, and passing a national exam.
 To maintain this credential, dietitians must participate in ongoing continuing education.

 A dietitian can then seek employment at eating disorder treatment facilities where they receive the essential training and experience to help people with these conditions.